emusb-host

 • Device-specific files for the hardware configuration of each supported device family

 Also, the emUSB-Host/Device personality is present in the Device-configurator for simplify routine of configuration clocks and pins for USB IP block operation.
-The personality is a part of mtb-pdl-cat1 for CAT1A devices and mtb-xmclib-cat3 for CAT3 libraries.
+The personality is a part of mtb-device-support-pse8xxgp for PSE84 devices.

 The Quick Start Guide